sqlparser/sqlflow_public/grabit/readme.md

 - **url**

-The IP of the neo4j server that connect to.
+The IP of the neo4j server that connects to.

 - **username**